Skip to main content

 Build structured processes for capturing lessons from evaluations and implementation:

-• After-action reviews at programme close
+• After-action reviews at program close

 • Quarterly reflection sessions during implementation